Summer-16/CSGO-VMPanel/README.md

 ```

 ### Install plugin in CSGO server
-- go to gameServer folder inside the plugin folder copy the addon and cfg folder
+- go to Server_Plugin folder, copy the addon and cfg folder
 - paste into your CSGO server's CSGO folder now go to cfg/sourcemod/vmpanel.cfg
 - open the cfg file add a table name for your server something like sv_servername
-- Restart the server, and check if the plugin is working without any errors
-- now add an entry named vmpanel in your database.cfg and add the database cred for the same database used for panel
+- now add an entry named vmpanel in your sourcemod database.cfg and add the database cred for the same database used for panel
 ```
 	"vmpanel"
 	{